chadmandoo/My-PHP-Design-Patterns/README.md

 ## Active Record Pattern
 Example of an Active Record Pattern for centralize database access.

+## Adapter Pattern
+Adapter pattern using Sendgrid API and Twilio.

 ## Strategic Pattern (Composition over Inheritance)
 This is located in src/Composition and shows the benefits of using composition over inheritance.
 This example uses a Duck and